Registration has two main steps. If you would like more information on League Play, please see the details further below and links in the top menu.

 If you are a new team, you will receive an email from us once you register with FIRST assigning you to a SoCal/LA League.
 We will do our best to place you close to your city, but please know there are limited leagues and spots so you may need to drive.
 All League events are Saturdays or Sundays to avoid weeknight traffic and impacts to afterschool activities and homework.

-League Assignments: The drafts of the Leagues can be found at http://www.maremel.com/ftc/
+League Assignments: The drafts of the Leagues can be found at http://www.firsttechsocal.org/league-assignments/.
+The team mentor may request a change in League location up to one time before Leagues start by contacting registration@

-The single payment to compete in the League System in the LA/SoCal Region is $300.
+The single payment to compete in the League System in the LA/SoCal Region usually is $300.
+At this time, due to COVID-19, the season fee is not yet determined.
 Note, this is a separate fee from the FIRST registration fee that is paid directly to FIRST.
-This event registration fee covers up to four league meets (Meets 0-3) and one Interleague Tournament (ILT).
+This event registration fee covers up to four League meets (Meets 0-3) and one Interleague Tournament (ILT).
 Your team is not required to attend all events but it is strongly encouraged to do so.

-League/ILT Event Registration: Each team must register and pay to retain their League placement and to play.
-Mentors from returning teams have gotten an email inviting them to register and the link to do so..
+League/ILT Event Registration: Each team must register and pay to retain their League placement in order to play.
+Mentors from returning teams receive an email inviting them to register and the link to do so.
 New teams should reach out to registration@

 Tentative Season Timeline

-- InterLeague Tournaments (ILTs): late January to mid-February
+- InterLeague Tournaments (ILTs): dates yet to be determined

 First off (slight pun intended), sign up for our weekly newsletter, Robot Tuesday!
 We feature updates from the Regional Planning Committee, fellow teams/mentors, and different supporting companies and organizations.
 It is an excellent source for information and resources.
 It is open to anyone who is interested in keeping up with our region and we strongly recommend that mentors share information with student team members and families.